Do you want to be a test knitter?

 Test/Preview Knitting FAQ’s:

-Here are some frequently asked questions about test/preview knitting and the process…
+Here are some frequently asked questions about my test/preview knitting and the process…

 What’s a “test knitting call”?